winber1/rose/_posts/articles/2016-08-01-MidpointMadness.markdown

 Continuing to look at the relationship and sexual energy in the shooter’s natal chart, we must observe that Neptune is conjunct the Descendant.
-Neptune on an angle can suggest unclear energy: “Something is other than it seems.”
-There is often confusion or bewilderment that needs to be worked through as part of the life path, and in this case, it flows into relationships.
+Neptune on an angle can suggest unclear energy: <i>“Something is other than it seems.”</i> There is often confusion or bewilderment that needs to be worked through as part of the life path, and in this case, it flows into relationships.
 Another echo with this same theme is natal Saturn (ruling the 7th and 8th houses) square Jupiter in Neptune-ruled Pisces.